 Suspending admissions – no admissions are allowed for a period of up to three years.
-Such a suspension allows time for program faculty to make a determination of whether the degree/major program will be re‐opened or permanently discontinued.
-A report and proposal is due (to the provost) at the end of the specified time period to re‐open or to discontinue the program.
+Such a suspension allows time for program faculty to make a determination of whether the degree/major program will be re-opened or permanently discontinued.
+A report and proposal is due (to the provost) at the end of a specified time period (three years or less) to re-open or to discontinue the program.

 Discontinuation – a request to permanently close a program and discontinue degree/major activities.